KerenDruker/computer-organization-proj/README.md

-Functionality of Code Implementation
+# Memory Handling:
-Memory Handling: Manages the main memory of the processor, simulating reads and writes.
+Manages the main memory of the processor, simulating reads and writes.

-Fetch-Decode-Execute Cycle: Implements the core cycle of fetching an instruction, decoding it, and then executing it to simulate real processor behavior.
+# Error Handling:
-Error Handling: Includes error detection for invalid memory accesses or illegal instructions.
+Includes error detection for invalid memory accesses or illegal instructions.
-Efficiency Improvements: Optimizes execution where possible to reduce simulation time without compromising the accuracy of the processor simulation.

 ## Detailed Explanation of Code Implementation